EU blue card

 Valid Passport Official identity and travel document

-Health Insurance Coverage in the EU country
+Health Insurance Proof of valid health insurance coverage in the destination EU country

 Criminal Background Check Required in some countries